 Setting an individual job to Completed does not notify the resident.

-Rejection allows a reason to be entered, which is visible to the resident
+Rejection allows a reason to be entered, which is also visible to the resident

 Status changes that do not notify residents